 (Constant Siren) Students, staff and faculty are to follow the building evacuation procedures distributed by the Principals and posted in each classroom.
 In this drill, all students, staff, and faculty are evacuated to positions within the playing field.
 This is a silent exercise.
-The "all clear" signal is a steady siren of short duration.
-When heard, students and faculty return to their classrooms.
+When the "all clear" signal is given, students and faculty return to their classrooms.